kshedden/datareader/README.md

 Two command-line utilities use the datareader package to allow conversion of SAS and Stata datasets to other formats without using Go.
-Run the Makefile to compile these commands and place them into your GOBIN directory.
+Run the Makefile to compile these commands.
+The executables will be copied into your GOBIN directory.

 The `stattocsv` command converts a SAS7BDAT or Stata dta file to a csv file, it can be used as follows: